 FDU has now formed a University Steering Committee to oversee implementation of the plan, monitor compliance, and help respond to changing conditions.
 The committee will operate within the University’s Emergency Management Team (UEMT) reporting structure.
 The UEMT will be charged with responding to and mitigating any spread of the virus that may occur on the campuses.
 In addition, the University formed the following plan implementation committees, which will inform and advise the Steering Committee: Academic Planning, Health and Safety, Facilities, Student Experience and Residential Housing, and Athletics.

 Until a proven vaccine or approved therapy for COVID-19 is widely available, campus activity will involve some level of risk as operations resume.
 COVID-19 is highly contagious.
-All members of FDU’s campus communities will receive training and asked to take responsibility for preventive measures and precautions to reduce the risk to all.
+All members of FDU’s campus communities are receiving training and being asked to take responsibility for preventive measures and precautions to reduce the risk to all.
 Members of the FDU community will be encouraged to report any unsafe conditions related to COVID-19 to the respective Campus Offices of Public Safety.

 Moving forward, the University will communicate its plans and policies, and continue to report any adjustments, revisions, or updates to the entire University community (or to select populations when necessary) through various channels, including the www.fdu.edu website as well as University email and social media channels.

 FDU’s Vancouver Campus will be open for Fall 2020 with staff on-site, but with the majority of course delivery through remote learning, and select face-to-face instruction for specific courses and students.

 IT resources for students, faculty and staff can be found here: https://it.fdu.edu/remote-learning/.

 For an update on the current directives provided by the state, visit the official site of the State of New Jersey.

 More information is available on the following websites: